semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 ## How to debug jobs on self-hosted {#debug}

-Since Semaphore does not have direct access to the self-hosted agents, the convenient

-Since communication is always initiated from the self-hosted agent, Semaphore has no way to start or attach to jobs using the [debug command](./jobs#debug-jobs).
-Instead, Semaphore will only display the name of the agent running the job and wait until the session stops.
+Since communication is always initiated from the self-hosted agent, Semaphore has no way to start or attach a terminal to jobs running on self-hosted agents.
+This means that the [debug command](./jobs#debug-jobs) does not work.

 To debug jobs on a self-hosted agent you need to log in the agent machine.
 Keep in mind that: